QuantEcon/lecture-python-intro/lectures/inflation_history.md

 plt.show()
 ```

-The graph shows that achieving price level system with a well-managed fiat money system proved to be more difficult than Irving Fisher and Keynes perhaps imagined.
+The graph shows that achieving price level system with a well-managed paper money system proved to be more challenging  than Irving Fisher and Keynes perhaps imagined.

 Actually, earlier economists and statesmen knew about the possibility of fiat money systems long before
 Keynes and Fisher advocated them in the early 20th century.

 It was because earlier  proponents of a commodity money system did not trust governments properly to manage a fiat money system that they were willing to pay the resource costs associated with setting up and maintaining a commodity money system.

-In light of the high inflation episodes that many countries experienced in the twentieth century after they abandoned commodity monies,  it is difficult to criticize them for that.
+In light of the high inflation episodes that many countries experienced in the twentieth century after they abandoned commodity monies,  it is difficult to criticize them for their preference to stay on the pre-1914 gold/silver standard.

-The inflationary experience of the twentieth century, the century of paper money, is actually historically unprecedented.
+The breadth and length of the inflationary experiences of the twentieth century, the century of paper money, are  historically unprecedented.

 ## Ends of Four Big Inflations

+Monetary and fiscal authorities' struggles to replicate  price level stability with a paper money standard
+were vividly on display in the wake of World War I, which ended in November 1918.

 We present  four  graphs from "The Ends of Four Big Inflations" from chapter 3 of {cite}`sargent2013rational`.